English 336: Introduction to Linguistics

 Suggested Topics: Feel free to restrict or vary topic suggestions to suit this assignment.
 Some of these topics may suggest ideas for project topics as well.
 Feel free to write papers that contribute to your course project.

 Write a short paper about the use of language in a campus event.
-Examples: at the Women's Leadership Conference (Mar.
-7, http://www.ferrum.edu/wlc), you will hear a variety of speakers, including Dr. Helen Prien presenting a speech by Dorothy Parker.
-You could also use the YouTube video from last year's conference, when linguist Martha Barnette gave a great speech, and you can listen to her radio show A Way with Words online.
+Examples: at the Women's Leadership Conference (in March, http://www.ferrum.edu/wlc), you will hear a variety of speakers.
+You could also use the YouTube video from the 2012 conference, when linguist Martha Barnette gave a great speech, and you can listen to her radio show A Way with Words online.

 Develop your discussion forum comments on the novel Frindle into a formal paper of 1-2 pages.

 Summarize an essay from the reader Language: Readings in Language and Culture that has not been assigned in class, or a magazine or journal article that discusses an important issue involving language.
 At the end give your own responses or evaluation of the article.
-(This year you were not assigned to read this book, but Dr. Hanlon and the library have copies; you have only been assigned to read "Nine Ideas About Language" by Daniels from this book.)
+(Dr. Hanlon and the library have copies of this book and one is on reserve; you have only been assigned to read "Nine Ideas About Language" by Daniels from this book.)

-Discuss some aspect of terminology related to our college theme of Sustainability: More for Less, for More.
+Discuss some aspect of terminology related to our college theme of Sustaining Community Engagement.
 You could do this by writing about language use in any of the theme programs this semester.
-Or discuss terminology that is important to changes in our society and our views of sustainability.
+Or discuss terminology that is important to changes in our society and our views of sustainability and community engagement.
 Some of the terminology is quite new, or the public has recently become aware of it.
 How have electronic social media and other new technologies changed the way people use language?

 Many of the exercises in the Language for Everyone textbook suggest topics for papers.
 (Most of those that suggest writing topics are not assigned for homework.)